twbs/bootstrap/docs/components/forms.md

   <fieldset class="form-group">
     <label for="exampleInputFile">File input</label>
     <input type="file" class="form-control-file" id="exampleInputFile">
-    <p class="help-block">This is some placeholder block-level help text for the above input.
-It's a bit lighter and easily wraps to a new line.</p>
+    <small class="text-muted">This is some placeholder block-level help text for the above input.
+It's a bit lighter and easily wraps to a new line.</small>
   </fieldset>
   <div class="radio">
     <label>